srikanthmmsys/userdetails_project/README.md

 You may also see any lint errors in the console.

 ### `run json server`
-use command in command prompt [json-server --watch db.json --port 3030]
+use command in command prompt "json-server --watch db.json --port 3030"

 ### `npm test`